IvyZX/flax/docs/guides/use_checkpointing.md

 mp_restored
 ```

-## Orbax-As-Backend Troubleshoot
+## Orbax-as-backend troubleshooting

-As an intermediate stage of the migration, `flax.training.checkpoints` APIs will start to use Orbax as their backend when saving checkpoints starting from May 15, 2023.
+As an intermediate stage of the migration (to Orbax from the legacy Flax `checkpoints` API), `flax.training.checkpoints` APIs will start to use Orbax as their backend when saving checkpoints starting from May 15, 2023.

-Checkpoints saved with Orbax backend can be readable by either `flax.training.checkpoints.restore_checkpoint` or a `orbax.checkpoint.PyTreeCheckpointer`.
+Checkpoints saved with the Orbax backend can be readable by either `flax.training.checkpoints.restore_checkpoint` or `orbax.checkpoint.PyTreeCheckpointer`.

 Code-wise, this is equivalent to setting the config flag [`flax.config.flax_use_orbax_checkpointing`](https://github.com/google/flax/blob/main/flax/configurations.py#L103) default to `True`.
-You could overwrite this value in your project with `flax.config.update('flax_use_orbax_checkpointing', <BoolValue>)` at any time.
+You can overwrite this value in your project with `flax.config.update('flax_use_orbax_checkpointing', <BoolValue>)` at any time.

 In general, this automatic migration will not affect most users.
 However, you may encounter issues if your API usage follows some specific pattern.
 Check out the sections below for troubleshooting.

-### If your devices hangs when writing checkpoints
+### If your devices hang when writing checkpoints

-If you are running in multi-host environment (usually anything larger than 8 TPU devices) and your devices hang when writing checkpoints, please check out if your code is in the following pattern (aka. `save_checkpoint` only ran on host 0):
+If you are running in a multi-host environment (usually anything larger than 8 TPU devices) and your devices hang when writing checkpoints, check if your code is in the following pattern (that is, the `save_checkpoint` only ran on host `0`):

 ```
 if jax.process_index() == 0:
   flax.training.checkpoints.save_checkpoint(...)
 ```

-Unfortunately this is a legacy pattern that we plan to deprecate our support for, because in multi-process environment, the checkpointing code should coordinate among hosts instead of being triggered only on the host 0.
+Unfortunately this is a legacy pattern that will be deprecated and won't be supported, because in a multi-process environment, the checkpointing code should coordinate among hosts instead of being triggered only on the host `0`.
 Replacing the code above with the following should resolve the hang issue:

 ```
 flax.training.checkpoints.save_checkpoint_multiprocess(...)